gardener/gardener/docs/usage/shoot_access.md

 For further information on `(Cluster)OpenIDConnectPreset`, refer to [ClusterOpenIDConnectPreset and OpenIDConnectPreset](openidconnect-presets.md).

-For shoots with kubernetes version `>= 1.30`, which have `StructuredAuthenticationConfiguration` feature gate enabled (enabled by default), the oidcConfig is translated into an `AuthenticationConfiguration` file to use for [Structured Authentication configuration]https://kubernetes.io/docs/reference/access-authn-authz/authentication/#using-authentication-configuration
+For shoots with kubernetes version `>= 1.30`, which have `StructuredAuthenticationConfiguration` feature gate enabled (enabled by default), it is advised to use Structured Authentication instead of configuring `.spec.kubernetes.kubeAPIServer.oidcConfig`.
+If oidcConfig is configured, it is translated into an `AuthenticationConfiguration` file to use for [Structured Authentication configuration]https://kubernetes.io/docs/reference/access-authn-authz/authentication/#using-authentication-configuration

 ## Structured Authentication